abhiTronix/vidgear/README.md

 **StreamGear primarily works in two Independent Modes for transcoding which serves different purposes:**

-  * **Single-Source Mode:** In this mode, StreamGear transcodes entire video/audio file _(as opposed to frames by frame)_ into a sequence of multiple smaller chunks/segments for streaming.
-This mode works exceptionally well, when you're transcoding lossless long-duration videos(with audio) for streaming and required no extra efforts or interruptions.
-But on the downside, the provided source cannot be changed or manipulated before sending onto FFmpeg Pipeline for processing. ***Learn more about this mode [here ➶][ss-mode-doc]***
+  * **Single-Source Mode:** In this mode, StreamGear **transcodes entire video file** _(as opposed to frame-by-frame)_ into a sequence of multiple smaller chunks/segments for streaming.
+This mode works exceptionally well when you're transcoding long-duration lossless videos(with audio) for streaming that required no interruptions.
+But on the downside, the provided source cannot be flexibly manipulated or transformed before sending onto FFmpeg Pipeline for processing. ***Learn more about this mode [here ➶][ss-mode-doc]***

-  * **Real-time Frames Mode:** In this mode, StreamGear directly transcodes video-frames _(as opposed to a entire file)_ into a sequence of multiple smaller chunks/segments for streaming.
-In this mode, StreamGear supports real-time [`numpy.ndarray`](https://numpy.org/doc/1.18/reference/generated/numpy.ndarray.html#numpy-ndarray) frames, and process them over FFmpeg pipeline.
+  * **Real-time Frames Mode:** In this mode, StreamGear directly **transcodes frame-by-frame** _(as opposed to a entire video file)_, into a sequence of multiple smaller chunks/segments for streaming.
+This mode works exceptionally well when you desire to flexibility manipulate or transform [`numpy.ndarray`](https://numpy.org/doc/1.18/reference/generated/numpy.ndarray.html#numpy-ndarray) frames in real-time before sending them onto FFmpeg Pipeline for processing.
 But on the downside, audio has to added manually _(as separate source)_ for streams. ***Learn more about this mode [here ➶][rtf-mode-doc]***

 ### StreamGear API Guide: